kevinpt/opbasm/doc/index.rst

 Syntax extensions
 -----------------

 Two non-standard syntax extensions have been implemented in Opbasm.
 The first is the ability to define local labels by prefixing them with a ".".
-Local labels do not have to be globally unique making it easier to construct commonly used names inside procedures without concern for collisions or excessively long names.
+Local labels do not have to be globally unique, making it easier to construct commonly used names inside procedures without concern for collisions or excessively long names.
 Internally, local labels are implemented by appending them to the immediately preceeding global label.
 The fully expanded name can be referred to anywhere in the program.
 The bare local label can be referred anywhere between the nearest global labels bounding it.

 .. code-block:: picoblaze